SpacePython12/AP-Launcher/README.md

 A custom Minecraft launcher coded entirely in python.
 This is also particularly meant for schools who have blocked essential files in order to prevent the game from running.

-**DISCLAIMER:**

-This is a passion project of mine, therefore I am NOT responsible for any punishments handed out by your network administrator for using this software.

 **Requirements:**
-* Python 3.7 or higher, if you are running the raw source code.
-Python is not required for full releases.
+Python 3.7+, if you are running the source code.
+Python will not be reqired for full releases.
-* A Java release that supports the version of Minecraft you will be running.

-Currently, installing this raw package will not create a .minecraft folder, that's coming in a future update.
-Also, this program may have some conflicts with launcher_profiles.json and launcher_accounts.json if they aren't formatted correctly.
+You may need to install some libraries, including...
+`pip install pillow`
+`pip install requests`

+Premium accounts are NOT supported.
+Modded clients (including Optifine) are NOT supported.

 In the future, I will link some version packages as backups if Minecraft is blocked on your network.

-**BIG** update coming soon!
+# Changelog:
+*Java is now automatically installed, so no need to install it anymore!
+*If `launcher_process` throws an error, it will now be logged!
+*Fixed a LOT of bugs.
+*AP Launcher now caches the currently logged in account and selected version.
+*Fixed the installer, the last one was super broken.
+*I will update this README if I find any more features I added... seriously, I added a lot.